ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

 ##[fit] DI = DI patterns + DIP

+^ When you pass dependency in constructor, or using property or method injection  - you should pass it as an abstraction (again, not nececerely using protocol).
+The same if you use ambinet context.
+It is not just some shared static instance - it should be an abstraction.

 ^ So Dependency Injection and Loose Coupling is achieved not just with Dependency Injection Patterns but also with Dependency Inversion Principle and modeling dependencies with abstractions.